The Manchurian Candidate: Alleged plagiarism

+In 1998, software developer C. J. Silverio noted that at least one three paragraph passage from the novel seemed to be adapted from Robert Graves's 1934 novel I, Claudius.
+The passage in question describes Johnny Iselin's relationship with Eleanor in very similar terms to the way the marriage of Augustus and Livia is described in Graves's novel.

 In popular culture

 A copy of The Manchurian Candidate is a major plot point in the 1999 novel False Memory by Dean Koontz.
 The novel's title is referenced in many TV shows: